Tennis Singles Strategy To Up Your Game

 There are two service opportunities: the first serve and the second serve.
 The precedence of the point is set based off the execution of this shot.

-“It is very important that you have a clear plan for every serve as it helps you set yourself up for your next shot,” said Jordan.
+“It is very important that you have a clear plan for every serve as it helps you set yourself up for your next shot,” says Jordan.
 “Having a powerful serve is nice because it can give you some quick and easy points; however, there is a very big difference between the first serve and the second serve, so your first serve percentage becomes extremely important.”

 Last but not least, Jordan shared that you should never be afraid to take risks.

-“In tennis, there are many points that are lost for various reasons, so you should not be afraid to try different strategies out during the match,” said Jordan.
+“In tennis, there are many points that are lost for various reasons, so you should not be afraid to try different strategies out during the match,” says Jordan.
 “Try to see losing points as simply a part of tennis rather than something to fear.”

 A well-chosen strategy will help you win more points than lose points, so with this in mind, try to figure out the best strategy to help you win the match.